snyk/oompa/README.md

 - `host-closed`: emitted when the host is closed abnormally (attempts to reconnect every 1 second)
 - `reconnect-failed`: emitted when an attempt to reconnect has failed
 - `reconnected`: emitted when the last attempt to reconnect was successful
+- `reconnecting`: emitted when the client is attempting to reconnect to the server
+- `ready`: emitted when the client is initially connected to the server
 - `OK:<TASK-ID>`: emitted when task <TASK-ID> received an OK reply from the server, with its payload
 - `ERR:<TASK-ID>`: emitted when task <TASK-ID> received an ERR reply from the server, with its error
 - **Server sent events:** the `OompaServer` can push events to any and all of its clients.
 They are treated just like any other event.